ZacharyPax/WatchtowerStack/future/Future Improvements.md

 # Future improvements in consideration/development

+* Detection for lateral movement via SMB on any non-approved devices.
+  * This really shouldn't be that hard and a working ETA would be no later than 2/18.

 * VirusTotal integration on all files downloaded on our endpoints
   * This has a pretty clear path forward for development and would honestly not take very long to implement.